jonggyujang0123/M2SODAI/README.md

   - Thank you for your suggestion, `Yangfan Li`.
 - [ ] (In processing) Split images by smaller ones (make 11GB GPU work). **Due date: end of April.**
   - ~~One challenge is that most of the target objects are cut out doing this.
 Is there anyone who has an idea to solve this?~~
-  - Use `https://github.com/dingjiansw101/AerialDetection/blob/master/DOTA_devkit/ImgSplit_multi_process.py`.
-Thank you for your contribution, `Xiaodian Zhang`.
+  - Thank you for your contribution, `Xiaodian Zhang`.

 ## 5. FAQ